Documentation

 Level Complete

-Level Complete campaigns are advertising campaigns used to optimize for users who are more likely to reach a specific level-completion milestone within your app.
-Use this campaign goal to optimize for acquiring high-engagement users, increase user retention, and help you benchmark the growth of your app over time.
+Level Complete campaigns optimize for users who are predicted to reach a specific level-completion milestone within your app.
+This campaign goal aims to acquire high-engagement users, which helps increase user retention and measure growth over time.
+Users who reach significant milestones are also more likely to watch ads or generate in-app purchase revenue.

-How Level Complete campaigns work
+Level Complete events

 Note